Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • flat feet.

-Nerve root compression often occurs during the formation of a herniated protrusion of the intervertebral disc
+Compression of the nerve root often occurs when a herniated protrusion of the intervertebral disc forms

-In the development of degenerative-dystrophic processes of the spinal column in recent years, the role of a hereditary factor that affects the inferior development of connective tissue has been proven.
-As a result, a pathology of the spine is formed with a rapidly progressive course and the formation of radiculopathy.
-In the appearance of the disease, irrational nutrition, nicotine addiction, and alcohol abuse are of no small importance.
+In the development of degenerative-dystrophic processes of the spinal column in recent years, the role of a hereditary factor has been proven, which affects the defective development of connective tissue.
+As a result, spinal pathology develops with a rapidly progressive course and the formation of radiculopathy.
+Poor nutrition, nicotine addiction, and alcohol abuse are of no small importance in the onset of the disease.

 Clinical picture

-It can be aching, twitching, burning, cutting.
-It gets worse when walking, bending over, turning, sneezing or coughing.
-Sometimes the pain syndrome occurs in the form of a backache - a sharp pain from the lumbar region spreads along the course of the nerve.
-The phenomena of parasthesia are characteristic - numbness, tingling, a feeling of "crawling" in the lower extremities.
+It can be aching, tugging, burning, cutting.
+Worsened by walking, bending, turning, sneezing or coughing.
+Sometimes the pain syndrome occurs in the form of a lumbago - a sharp pain from the lumbar region spreads along the path of the nerve.
+Characteristic phenomena of parasthesia are numbness, tingling, a sensation of “crawling goosebumps” in the lower extremities.

-This condition is called lumbago, and periodically shooting pains - lumbalgia.
-Lumbago can appear with an awkward turn during a night's sleep, bending over, lifting weights.
-In this case, the pain is accompanied by vegetative disorders: reddening of the skin, sweating, swelling over the area of root compression.
-Depending on the level of damage to the lumbosacral region, pain can radiate to the groin, buttocks, lower limbs on the side of the lesion, cause impaired urination, defecation, and weaken potency.
+This condition is called lumbago, and periodically shooting pains are called lumbodynia.
+Lumbago can appear when turning awkwardly during night sleep, bending over, or lifting heavy objects.
+In this case, the pain is accompanied by autonomic disorders: redness of the skin, sweating, swelling over the area of root compression.
+Depending on the level of damage to the lumbosacral region, pain can radiate to the groin, buttocks, lower limbs on the affected side, cause problems with urination, defecation and weaken potency.

 On the MRI image, arrows indicate pathological changes in the intervertebral discs in the lumbar region

-As part of the spinal root are sensory and motor nerve fibers.
-Their compression causes swelling and inflammation of the nervous tissue, impaired conduction of the nerve impulse from the central sections to the periphery.
-As a result, the lower limb on the side of the lesion suffers.
-At the same time, sensitivity is disturbed - the sensation of tactile touches, temperature and pain stimuli of the lower limb is weakened.
-The innervation of the muscle fibers of the thigh, lower leg, foot also changes and their atrophy (“shrinkage”) develops.
-Weakening of the muscles causes a violation of the ability to move normally.
+Sensory and motor nerve fibers pass through the spinal root.
+Their compression causes swelling and inflammation of the nervous tissue, disruption of the conduction of nerve impulses from the central sections to the periphery.
+As a result, the lower limb on the affected side suffers.
+In this case, sensitivity is impaired - the sensation of tactile touch, temperature and pain stimuli of the lower limb is weakened.
+The innervation of the muscle fibers of the thigh, lower leg, and foot also changes and their atrophy (“shrinkage”) develops.
+Weakening of the muscles causes impairment of the ability to move normally.
 Atrophied muscles decrease in volume, which can be seen when visually comparing the diseased and healthy legs.

 Diagnostics

-For the diagnosis of radicular syndrome, clinical data of the disease are of great importance.
-The lumbosacral region is affected at different levels, and according to the specifics of the symptoms, it is highly likely to assume the localization of the pathological process.
+For the diagnosis of radicular syndrome, clinical data of the disease are of significant importance.
+The lumbosacral region is affected at different levels, and based on the specificity of the symptoms, it is highly likely to suggest the localization of the pathological process.

-1. Compression of the spinal root at the level of 1-3 lumbar vertebrae (L1-L3) is accompanied by discomfort in the lower back, pain in the perineum, pubis, lower abdomen, inner and anterior thighs.
-In this area, paresthesia and numbness of the skin are observed.
+1. Compression of the spinal root at the level of 1-3 lumbar vertebrae (L1-L3) is accompanied by discomfort in the lower back, pain in the perineum, pubis, lower abdomen, inner and anterior thigh.
+Paresthesia and numbness of the skin are observed in this area.

-2. Compression of the spinal roots at the level of the 4th lumbar vertebra (L4) is characterized by pain sensations on the anterior and outer surface of the thigh, which descend to the knee joint and lower leg.
-There is a decrease in the volume of the thigh due to atrophy of the quadriceps muscle and a weakening of movements in the knee.
-The gait changes, lameness develops.
+2. Compression of the spinal roots at the level of the 4th lumbar vertebra (L4) is characterized by pain on the anterior and outer surface of the thigh, which descends to the knee joint and lower leg.
+There is a decrease in the volume of the thigh due to atrophy of the quadriceps muscle and weakening of movements in the knee.
+The gait changes and lameness develops.

-3. Compression of the spinal roots at the level of the 5th lumbar vertebra (L5) causes pain on the outer surface of the thigh and lower leg, the inner part of the foot with damage to the big toe.
-Paresthesias in the area of the foot and weakening of the muscle strength of the lower limb are revealed, which makes it difficult to support and motor function of the affected leg.
+3. Compression of the spinal roots at the level of the 5th lumbar vertebra (L5) causes pain along the outer surface of the thigh and lower leg, the inner part of the foot with damage to the big toe.
+Paresthesia in the foot area and weakening of the muscle strength of the lower limb are detected, which complicates the supporting and motor function of the affected leg.

 Pain sensations decrease or completely stop when lying on the healthy side of the body.

-To prescribe effective treatment, an etiological disease of the spine is identified, which caused the appearance of radicular syndrome.
-Recommend instrumental examination methods that reveal the specifics and severity of the pathological process, clarify its localization:
+To prescribe effective treatment, the etiological disease of the spine, which caused the appearance of radicular syndrome, is identified.
+They recommend instrumental examination methods that reveal the specifics and severity of the pathological process and clarify its localization:

-• radiography in direct and lateral projection - determines violations of the bone tissue of the spine, indirectly indicates narrowing of the intervertebral discs and infringement of the nerve roots;
+• radiography in direct and lateral projection - determines disorders of the bone tissue of the spine, indirectly indicates narrowing of the intervertebral discs and pinched nerve roots;

-• Magnetic resonance imaging(MRI) - a more accurate and expensive diagnostic method, provides information about the state of not only the vertebrae, but also the intervertebral discs, blood vessels, nerves, muscles, ligaments, spinal cord;
+• magnetic resonance imaging(MRI) is a more accurate and expensive diagnostic method that provides information about the condition of not only the vertebrae, but also the intervertebral discs, vessels, nerves, muscles, ligaments, and spinal cord;

-• myelography - reveals the state of the spinal cord and nerve roots with the help of a contrast agent introduced into the subarachnoid space, followed by fluoroscopy.
+• myelography - reveals the condition of the spinal cord and nerve roots using a contrast agent injected into the subarachnoid space, followed by fluoroscopy.

-Correct diagnosis contributes to the appointment of adequate therapy, which prevents the development of complications and the formation of disability.
+Correct diagnosis facilitates the prescription of adequate therapy, which prevents the development of complications and disability.

-Treatment of radiculopathy is aimed at eliminating the pain syndrome, reducing inflammation and swelling of the neurovascular bundle.
-After stopping the acute process, the therapy of the etiological disease is continued to prevent the progression of the pathology.
-Patients are prescribed bed rest on a hard, flat surface, which prevents spinal deformity and additional injury to soft tissues.
+Treatment of radiculopathy is aimed at eliminating pain, reducing inflammation and swelling of the neurovascular bundle.
+After the acute process has stopped, therapy for the etiological disease is continued to prevent the progression of the pathology.
+Patients are prescribed bed rest on a hard, flat surface, which prevents spinal deformation and additional injury to soft tissues.
 Fried, salty, spicy, fatty foods are excluded from the diet.
 The diet is enriched with fresh vegetables, fruits, herbs, cereals and dairy products.
-For effective treatment, you should stop smoking and taking alcoholic beverages.
+For effective treatment, you should stop smoking and drinking alcoholic beverages.

 Conservative therapy for radicular syndrome includes:

-• analgesics to relieve pain - baralgin, ketorol in solutions for intramuscular injections;
+• analgesics for the purpose of relieving pain - baralgin, ketorol in solutions for intramuscular injections;

-• non-steroidal anti-inflammatory drugs (NSAIDs) to reduce the inflammatory response in the affected area, eliminate swelling and pain syndrome - movalis, diclofenac, nimesulide for the first 5 days through intramuscular injections, then in tablet form for a course of 10-14 days;
+• non-steroidal anti-inflammatory drugs (NSAIDs) to reduce the inflammatory reaction in the affected area, eliminate swelling and pain - movalis, diclofenac, nimesulide for the first 5 days through intramuscular injections, then in tablet form for a course of 10-14 days;

-• lubrication of the lower back with anti-inflammatory and locally irritating ointments - capsikam, diklak-gel, finalgon;
+• lubricating the lower back with anti-inflammatory and locally irritating ointments - capsicam, diclak-gel, finalgon;

-• novocaine blockade with the addition of lidocaine, antibiotics, glucocorticoids for quick relief of pain;
+• novocaine blockades with the addition of lidocaine, antibiotics, glucocorticoids for quick pain relief;

-• muscle relaxants to relax spasmodic muscles in the area of nerve compression, which has an analgesic effect, improves blood flow to tissues, reduces congestive processes - sirdalud, mydocalm;
+• muscle relaxants to relax spasmodic muscles in the area of nerve compression, which has an analgesic effect, improves blood flow to tissues, reduces congestion - sirdalud, mydocalm;

-• vitamin complexes based on drugs B 1, B 6, B 12 in order to normalize metabolic processes and trophic nerve roots, improve the conduction of nerve impulses, regenerate damaged tissues - milgamma, neuromultivit in injections or tablets;
+• vitamin complexes based on preparations B 1, B 6, B 12 in order to normalize metabolic processes and trophism of nerve roots, improve the conduction of nerve impulses, regenerate damaged tissues - milgamma, neuromultivitis in injections or tablets;

-• physiotherapy after the acute pain syndrome subsides to activate metabolism, normalize muscle tone, improve blood flow - magnetotherapy, UHF, electrophoresis, radon baths;
+• physiotherapy after the subsidence of acute pain to activate metabolism, normalize muscle tone, improve blood flow - magnetic therapy, UHF, electrophoresis, radon baths;

 • physical therapy to restore the anatomically correct position of the spinal column and strengthen the muscular frame of the back;

-• massage, acupuncture, reflexology - to strengthen the muscles of the back, normalize blood circulation, improve nutrition of the spine.
+• massage, acupuncture, reflexology - to strengthen the back muscles, normalize blood circulation, improve nutrition of the spine.

-In a severe course of the disease, persistent symptoms develop that are not amenable to conservative methods of therapy.
-In such cases, resort to surgical treatment.
+In severe cases of the disease, persistent symptoms develop that do not respond to conservative methods of therapy.
+In such cases, surgical treatment is resorted to.

 Indications for surgical intervention include chronic pain syndrome, impaired motor activity (paresis, paralysis), pathology of the pelvic organs with urinary and fecal incontinence.